 Smith kept her gaze outward toward the listener as she read, something not always possible when reading pages from a podium at an in-person event.
 And despite the digital distance between the poet and audience, she easily established a shared space.

-Smith’s selection focused on recent pieces, several of which are found poems.
+Smith’s selection focused on recent pieces, several of which are found poems (see links below).
 “I make use of what’s around me,” Smith explained, “what startles, illuminates, and consoles me.”
 Working with historical texts, the poet had an epiphany “that history, which I felt was behind us and represented closure, suddenly felt undone, in progress, and very, very near.”
 A deeper examination of our past, with fresh eyes and insight, can shed light on our present predicament.
 Hers is a process of uncovering the text beneath the text, by paying close attention and hearing other, hidden voices.

 For example, while she worked with the Declaration of Independence to create the erasure poem “Declaration,” Smith said the historical text “presented facets of itself I hadn’t recognized before.”
 The resulting poem, stitched together from phrases several hundred years old, speaks to today’s continuing struggle for Black lives and equal justice under the law.
 Smith then read “The Greatest Personal Privation,” a found poem mined from the family papers of Charles Colcock Jones, a mid-19th century slaveowner and minister.
 Out of letters composed a century and a half ago that exhibit an acceptance and promotion of enslavement comes something new, spoken in the voice of a slave.